-If any regulatory audit, investigation or other proceeding finds us not in compliance with the numerous laws and regulations applicable to us, we may not be able to successfully challenge such finding and our business could suffer.
+If any regulatory audit, investigation or other proceeding finds us not in compliance with the numerous laws and regulations applicable to us, we may not be able to successfully challenge such finding, and our business could suffer.

 We are subject to audits, inquiries, investigations, claims of non-compliance and lawsuits by federal and state governmental agencies, regulatory agencies, attorneys general and other governmental or regulatory bodies, any of whom may allege violations of the legal or regulatory requirements applicable to us.
-We are currently responding to a civil investigation being conducted by the attorneys general of Alabama, Arizona, Delaware, Florida, Idaho, Illinois, Iowa, Kentucky Massachusetts, Minnesota, Nevada, North Carolina, Oregon, South Carolina, and Tennessee into certain of our marketing and business practices related to our education client vertical.
-If the results of this investigation or any other regulatory claims or actions are unfavorable to us, we may be required to pay monetary fines or penalties or have restrictions placed on our business.
+For example, we responded to a civil investigation conducted by the attorneys general of Alabama, Arizona, Delaware, Florida, Idaho, Illinois, Iowa, Kentucky, Massachusetts, Minnesota, Nevada, North Carolina, Oregon, South Carolina, and Tennessee into certain of our marketing and business practices related to our education client vertical during fiscal year 2012.
+On June 26, 2012, we entered into an Assurance of Voluntary Compliance agreement (the "Agreement") with the attorneys general which required us to transfer the GIBill.com website to the United States Veterans Administration, to pay \$2.5 million to the settling states and to add disclosures and disclaimers to our education-related websites.
+The new disclosures and disclaimers required by the Agreement could negatively affect media conversion rates and, thus, our revenue or profitability.
+If the results of future audits, inquiries, investigations, claims and lawsuits are unfavorable to us, we may be required to pay monetary fines or penalties or have restrictions placed on our business.
 Any one of these sanctions could materially adversely affect our business, financial condition, results of operations and cash flows and result in the imposition of significant restrictions on us and our ability to operate.